zepben/ewb-sdk-jvm/README.md

 1. Protobuf/gRPC
     1. *CimToProto(s) updated and tested.
     1. *ProtoToCim(s) updated and tested.

+NOTE: Do not update the CimPbTest or the StupidlyLargeNetwork files, these will be phased out.
 1. *ServiceComparator(s) updated and tested.
 1. Exhaustive when functions in *ServiceUtils updated if a new class is added.
 1. Update the *ProtoToCimTest and the *CimToProtoTest to account for your change (Do not update the CimPbTest or the StupidlyLargeNetwork files, these will be phased out).